ehuerta6/website-portfolio/README.md

 # DevPortfolio – Emiliano Huerta

 A modern, professional portfolio website built with React, Vite, Tailwind CSS, and more.
-Showcasing my work, skills, and journey as a full-stack software engineer passionate about web development and data analysis.
+This site showcases my work, skills, and journey as a full-stack software engineer, with a focus on web development and data analysis.
+Explore my background, featured projects, and interactive UI—all in one place.

 ## 🚀 Live Preview